Stefanie Michova X Hyundai SONATA Hybrid: #Microtravel from Seoul

 4 minute read

 How do you like to travel?
-Perhaps you have a checklist of places you’d love to see on your trip, and tick them off as you go.
+Perhaps you have a checklist of places you’d love to visit on your trip, and you enjoy checking them off as you go.
 Or perhaps you don’t like any plans at all – the beauty is just doing what you want, when you want.

 “When it comes to traveling, I prefer a mixture of planning ahead and unplanned discovery,” says Stefanie Michova, a model and photographer from Germany, who is now based in Seoul, South Korea.
 “We might be surprised by the hidden treasures we find when we keep our eyes open and just go with the flow.”

 With this in mind, we asked Stefanie (@StefanieMichova) to take on the third and final Microtravel Challenge – to set out and explore the beauty of South Korea, all while traveling up to 200km from her home in the buzzy metropolis of Seoul.
-The world landscape is changing fast, and the draw of microtravel, and taking shorter trips with close family, friends – and of course our dogs – to explore the beauty close to home in our own cars, has never been greater.
+With the world landscape changing ever so quickly, there is a new trend when it comes to traveling-micro travel and micro-cations.
 Using the Hyundai SONATA Hybrid to get them around, Stefanie decided to take on the challenge with her travel buddy – the rapper Beenzino – and their little dog, Ggomi.

 “All we needed was one tank of gas and the open road.”